partiql/partiql-lang-kotlin/docs/dev/README-AST-INTRO.md

 Without any introduction, the reasoning behind these patterns may not be completely apparent at first glance.
 What follows is an is an attempt to document those patterns and features.

-### Inheritance Mirrors The \SqlName Grammar
+### Inheritance Mirrors The PartiQL Grammar

 The top-most type of the AST is `org.partiql.lang.ast.ExprNode`.
 Most of the classes of the AST derive from this class.
 Most child nodes are also of type `ExprNode`.
-However, there are several cases where the types of child nodes that are allowed are constrained (or extended) by \SqlName's grammar.
+However, there are several cases where the types of child nodes that are allowed are constrained (or extended) by PartiQL's grammar.
 For example, not every type of `ExprNode` can exist as components of a path expression (i.e. `a.b.c`).
 Additionally, some path components are allowed that do not make sense outside of the context of a path expression (i.e. `a.*.b` and `a[*].b`).
 If *all* nodes of the AST inherited from `ExprNode` it would be easy to accidentally construct ASTs which are structurally invalid.
 Thus, each grammar